KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 * Changed the definitions of built-in macros (`or`, `not`, etc) so that their args have meaningful names (e.g. `or-args` rather than `xs` as per MAL).
 This helps debugging by making it easier to identify places where incorrect numbers of arguments are supplied to the macros

+* Modified the `JKLException` class to support `env` stack tracing, notably to store an env object and have a unified `HandleException` method.